Adroiti/docs-for-code-review-tools/RuboCop/Lint-RescueType.md

-Pattern: Lint/RescueType
+Pattern: Wrong `rescue` argument

 Issue: -

 ## Description

 Check for arguments to `rescue` that will result in a `TypeError` if an exception is raised.

 ### Example